-Configuring PingCentral role mapping About this task
+Configuring PingCentral role mapping

 In PingCentral, two user roles are defined: the IAM Administrator, and the Application Owner.
 An initial IAM Administrator is created by default and can add other users to PingCentral and assign them to the appropriate role.